clintono1/pintos-project/doc/project1.md

 ## 3. Ambiquities in Scheduler Spec

-When multiple threads have the same priority, it isn't clear which thread is running at when a timer tick is perceived (which would affect the recent_cpu value).
+When multiple threads have the same priority, it isn't clear which thread is running at time of timer tick (which would affect the recent_cpu value).
 In this case, we tried to imagine dividing these ticks into equal parts and incrementing recent_cpu by these values.
-This is not specified in the spec so the program's expected behavior is unknown.
+This is not specified in the spec so the program's intended behavior is unknown.